 American Indians and Alaska Natives (AI/AN)

-Note: If AI/AN Apple Health clients are eligible to receive care at an Indian Health Service (IHS) facility, Tribal health program, or urban Indian health program, this change will not affect their ability to receive care at those programs.
-In addition, those programs may be able to help AI/AN clients make their choice for Apple Health coverage for behavioral health services.
+Note: If you are eligible to receive care at an Indian Health Service (IHS) facility, Tribal health program, or urban Indian health program, you can receive care at those programs, and they may be able to help you find additional resources.